AmyMilne/residual-disease-spatial-patterns/ABC-model/ReadME.txt

     locationsCancer.csv
     valuesProliferationSignal.csv

-Download the following folders into the HAL-master folder.
+Download the following zipped files and unzip into the HAL-master folder.
 Specify the destination folder in the code.

-    growthABC
+    growthABC.zip
-    decayABC
+    decayABC.zip
-    validationABC
+    validationABC.zip

 Pipeline.